dapriett/nativescript-google-maps-sdk/README.md

 `compassEnabled` | boolean - Whether the compass is enabled/disabled
 `indoorLevelPickerEnabled` | boolean - Whether the indoor level picker is enabled/disabled `mapToolbarEnabled` | boolean - Whether the indoor level picker is enabled/disabled ** ****Android only**** **
-`myLocationButtonEnabled` | boolean - Whether the my-location button is enabled/disabled `rotateGesturesEnabled` | boolean - Whether the compass is enabled/disabled
-`scrollGesturesEnabled` | boolean - Whether scroll gestures are enabled/disabled
+`myLocationButtonEnabled` | boolean - Whether the 'My Location' button is enabled/disabled `rotateGesturesEnabled` | boolean - Whether the compass is enabled/disabled `scrollGesturesEnabled` | boolean - Whether scroll gestures are enabled/disabled
 `tiltGesturesEnabled` | boolean - Whether tilt gestures are enabled/disabled